Aravind3515/Ntropy/README.md

 There was errors whild downloading the data so we had to find the plots with the errors and redownload the data- Missing Files.py

-To decide on what features to use for our model we used XgBoost- Feature Extraction
+To decide on what features to use for our model we used XgBoost- Feature Extraction.py

 We prepared the initial dataset- OriginalDataSetPrepCode.py but we got poor results